The Cenotaph is London’s memorial to the war dead. Its name comes from the Greek words Kenos and Taphos, meaning ‘empty tomb.’

 Every year, on the Sunday closest to November 11th, a steady stream of veterans march down Whitehall past the Cenotaph for the Remembrance Day Parade.
 The Queen, Prime Minister, and other leading dignitaries gather for a sombre service, and lay poppy wreaths at the foot of the tower.

-If you enjoy this then try: Bomber Command Memorial (walk it in 20 mins or catch a train from Westminster to Bomber Command Memorial); Churchill War Rooms (you can walk it in less than 3 mins); Downing Street (you can walk there in less than 1 min); Imperial War Museum (walk it in 18 mins or catch a train from Westminster to Imperial War Museum) and Whitehall (you can walk it in less than 3 mins).
+If you enjoy this then try: Bomber Command Memorial (walk it in 20 mins or catch a train from Westminster to Green Park); Churchill War Rooms (you can walk it in less than 3 mins); Downing Street (you can walk there in less than 1 min); Imperial War Museum (walk it in 18 mins or catch a train from Westminster to Lambeth North) and Whitehall (you can walk it in less than 3 mins).